stolostron/library-go/pkg/applier/README.md

 	}
 ```

-This will create (in a sorted way) or update all resources located in the `hub/managedcluster/manifests` directory (non-recursive) except `hub/managedcluster/manifests/managedcluster-service-account.yaml`.
-A Merger function is passed as parameter to defind if the update must occur or not and how to merge the current resource with the new resource.
+This will create or update all resources located in the `hub/managedcluster/manifests` directory (non-recursive) except `hub/managedcluster/manifests/managedcluster-service-account.yaml`.
+The resources are sorted based on their Kind, Namespace and Name.
+A Merger function is passed as parameter to define if the update must occur or not and how to merge the current resource with the new resource.